mottaquikarim/PYTH2/src/Topics/essential_terminology.md

 4. **Ruby**: this language is interpreted.
 5. **C/C++**: this language is compiled.

 In general, anything programmable can be programmed in each of the languages defined above.
 However, some languages are better suited for certain tasks above others.
-For example:

-* To perform web programming on the front-end, you'll want to write JavaScript.
+For example, to perform web programming on the front-end, you'll want to write JavaScript.
 This is because all browsers collectively support running javascript within it's environment.

+#### When to Use Python

+*Python is simple, versatile, always improving, and popular among many reputable companies!*

-* Python is particularly well-suited for dynamically processing large amounts of data and analyzing it.
+Python is particularly well-suited for dynamically processing large amounts of data and analyzing it.
 That’s what makes it so great for data science.

+- Putting up websites.
+- Analyzing data.
+- Constructing machine learning algorithms
+- Building robots.

+#### When NOT to Use Python

+Python isn't great for everything!

+- Mobile apps
+- Huge programs
+  - Python is interpreted - the computer reads it as it goes.
+  - Other programming languages are read in advance!
+- Sometimes too easy
+  - Easy to expect things to work that don't!

 ### Universal Code Fundamentals